Jim McElwain: Early career

 After graduating from Eastern Washington, McElwain stayed there as a graduate assistant and was eventually given the job of quarterbacks and receivers coach.
 During his stint as a coach there from 1985 to 1994 his team made its way to the NCAA Division I-AA playoffs twice and won the Big Sky championship in 1992 under head coach Dick Zornes.
 From Eastern Washington, McElwain took an offensive coordinator position at Montana State.
-He enjoyed a successful career with the Bobcats from 1995 to 1999, and coached the offense to the number one scoring offense in the Big Sky Conference in 1998 with 31.6 points per game.
+He enjoyed a successful career with the Bobcats from 1995 to 1999, and coached the offense to the Big Sky Conference's number one scoring offense in 1998 with 31.6 points per game.

-McElwain's first coaching job in Division I-A football was at University of Louisville where he was the receivers and special teams coach from 2000 to 2002.
-At Louisville, he tutored All-Conference USA receivers Arnold Jackson, Deion Branch, Damien Dorsey and Zek Parker.
+McElwain's first coaching job in Division I-A football was at the University of Louisville, where he was the receivers and special teams coach from 2000 to 2002.
+At Louisville, he tutored All-Conference USA receivers Arnold Jackson, Deion Branch, Damien Dorsey, and Zek Parker.
 Also his special teams set a school record of nine blocked kicks in 2000–2001 season.
 He was then offered the assistant head coaching position at Michigan State when he followed Louisville's head coach John L. Smith there.
 With the Spartans his coaching of the receivers and special teams helped lead them to the Alamo Bowl in his first season.